GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Results and Discussion

-As mentioned in Sec.\ref{intro}, many promising protocols based on quantum repeaters require the use of heralded single photon sources along with quantum memories for storage of entanglement \cite{Sangouard:2011}.
+As previously mentioned, many promising communication protocols based on quantum repeaters require the use of heralded single photon sources along with quantum memories for storage of entanglement \cite{Sangouard:2011}.
 These systems require narrow bandwidth photons, corresponding to photons with long coherence times up to several nanoseconds \cite{Businger:2020,Askarani:2021}, which we refer to as the long light-pulse regime.
 Such a regime is also relevant for implementations of LOQC or GBS using squeezed states of light generated from cavity-enhanced SPDC~\cite{madsen2022quantum} or SFWM sources~\cite{ma2020ultrabright}.
-As such, photon-number resolving detectors which can extract photon-number information from long light pulses is likely become crucial in the implementation of these systems.
-However, parallel and series SNSPDs and impedance matching taper SNSPDs~\cite{zhu2020resolving} can only operate with short light pulses (hundreds of picoseconds) due to their intrinsic detection mechanism.
-We tested the performance of our detector in the long light-pulse regime, by sending coherent light pulses of \SI{3}{\nano\second} and \SI{10}{\nano\second} produced by modulating a \SI{1550}{nm} CW laser, see Fig.~\ref{fig:PNR}(e-h) and Fig.~\ref{fig:PNR}(i-l).
-Even in this regime, we were able to correctly reconstruct the input light statistics for $\mu$ up to 3.4, thus proving the dynamic PNR capability of our device, and enabling the use of PNR SNSPDs in the long light-pulse regime.
+As such, photon-number resolving detectors which can extract photon-number information from long light pulses is likely to become crucial in the implementation of these systems.
+However, parallel and series SNSPDs and impedance matching taper SNSPDs~\cite{zhu2020resolving} can only operate with short light pulses (hundreds of picoseconds), due to their intrinsic detection mechanism.
+We test the performance of our detector in the long light-pulse regime, by sending coherent light pulses of \SI{3}{\nano\second} and \SI{10}{\nano\second} produced by amplitude modulating a \SI{1550}{nm} CW laser, see Fig.~\ref{fig:PNR}(e-h) and Fig.~\ref{fig:PNR}(i-l).
+Even in this regime, we are able to correctly reconstruct the input light statistics for $\mu$ up to 3.4, thus proving the dynamic PNR capability of our device, and enabling the use of multipixel SNSPD arrays in the long light-pulse regime.